roth-michael/FoundryVTT-RestRecovery/docs/long-rest-settings.md

 * Down *(default)*
 * Up

-## Resources recovery fraction

-The fraction of resources to recover on a long rest.

-Available choices for this setting are as follows:
-* None
-* Quarter
-* Half
-* Full *(default)*
-* Custom Formula

 ## Spell slots recovery fraction

 The fraction of spell slots to recover on a long rest (pact slots excluded).